Pasta Market Size and Share

 Pasta Market Analysis by Mordor Intelligence

-The pasta market size reached USD 83.45 billion in 2025 and is expected to grow to USD 104.52 billion by 2030, registering a CAGR of 4.61%.
+The pasta market size was valued at USD 56.26 billion in 2025 and estimated to grow from USD 59.44 billion in 2026 to reach USD 75.66 billion by 2031, at a CAGR of 4.94% during the forecast period (2026-2031).
 Consumer demands for convenience, health-conscious formulations, and sustainable production fuel this growth.
 Pasta's global appeal stems from its affordability, versatility, and adaptability to diverse dietary and cultural preferences.
 Europe, bolstered by Italy's robust production and export capabilities, leads the market.
 In contrast, the Asia-Pacific region emerges as the fastest-growing, spurred by urbanization, westernized diets, and increasing disposable incomes.
 While dried pasta remains the dominant choice, fresh and chilled varieties are gaining popularity, driven by a surge in demand for artisanal and gourmet offerings.
 Health trends are propelling the growth of free-from and specialty products, with innovations like 3D printing enabling customized pasta shapes.
 Retail channels dominate distribution, but foodservice is witnessing a robust post-pandemic resurgence.
 Traditional cardboard packaging still reigns, yet there's a notable shift towards flexible and sustainable formats, prized for their portion control and eco-friendliness.

 Key Report Takeaways